Sep272016IMHX Generates Enquiries For Amber Industries

 Mar 7 2009Gramac Quartz Systems at the Passenger Terminal Expo 2009

 Gramac Quartz Systems will be exhibiting on stand number 1950 at the forthcoming Passenger Terminal Expo 2009 at the end of March.
-Gramac Quartz are a major supplier of belt bends and merges to the baggage handling industry with thousands of units installed worldwide in many international airports.
+Gramac Quartz are a major supplier of belt curves and merges to the baggage handling industry with thousands of units installed worldwide in many international airports.
 We have a long established reputation for the quality, reliability, durability and competitiveness of our products.

 Gramac Quartz Systems will be exhibiting on stand number 1950 at the forthcoming Passenger Terminal Expo 2009 at the end of March.
-Gramac Quartz are a major supplier of belt bends and merges to the baggage handling industry with thousands of units installed worldwide in many international airports.
+Gramac Quartz are a major supplier of belt curves and merges to the baggage handling industry with thousands of units installed worldwide in many international airports.
 We have a long established reputation for the quality, reliability, durability and competitiveness of our products.
 All of the Gramac Quartz belt curves and merge products are manufactured from the most robust materials and continue to operate trouble-free in airports throughout the world.

 We look forward to seeing our existing customers and potential new customers at this important exhibition for the industry.